Luke Steele (footballer)

 As a player he played professionally as a goalkeeper but spent his final season in the game playing as a forward.
 He came through the youth academy at Peterborough United before signing for Premier League side Manchester United.
 Whilst with United he had an extensive loan spell with Coventry City which lead to a permanent, though short-lived, move to West Bromwich Albion.
 He also played in the Football League with Barnsley, Bristol City, Nottingham Forest and Millwall, as well as stints with Greek side Panathinaikos.
 He ended his career with a stint at non-league Stamford before a spell with Notts County in the National League.
-Between 2021 and 2022 he was playing for non-league side Deeping Rangers as an outfield player.
+Between 2021 and 2022 he played for non-league side Deeping Rangers as an outfield player.

 He was capped internationally at England U18, U19 and U20 level.

 Club career

 Peterborough United

 Born in Peterborough, Steele started his career at local side Peterborough United, where he played alongside Ryan Semple and Sean St Ledger.
 In December 2001, Steele spent a week on trial with Manchester United, for whom he played in two matches with the club's under-17s side.
 He returned for three more under-17s appearances and two for the reserves on a month-long loan spell in March 2002.
 After returning to Peterborough in April 2002, he made his senior debut in a 2–2 draw away to Reading on 13 April.
 After another appearance in a 2–1 home win over Bury a week later, Manchester United paid Peterborough £500,000 on 11 May to sign Steele on a four-year contract, with the fee potentially rising to £2.25 million after a certain number of first-team appearances.